microsoft/dotnet-apiport/docs/BreakingChanges/153 Horizontal scrolling and virtualization.md

 This change applies to an ItemsControl that does its own virtualization in the direction orthogonal to the main scrolling direction (the chief example is DataGrid with EnableColumnVirtualization="True").
-The outcome of certain horizontal scolling operations has been changed to produce results that are more intuitive and more analogous to the results of comparable vertical operations.
+The outcome of certain horizontal scrolling operations has been changed to produce results that are more intuitive and more analogous to the results of comparable vertical operations.

 The operations include "Scroll Here" and "Right Edge", to use the names from the menu